Discordante/farsante-API/README.md

 }
 ```

-Example of /randomMunicipality endopoint request:
+Example of /randomMunicipality endpoint request:

 ```
 {